not-AdityaRawat/IP-Survivor-s-Kit-3.0/README.md

 └── README.md       # Project documentation
 ```

-## License
+## Stay Tuned

-This project is licensed under the [MIT License](LICENSE).
+This project is currently under development.
+Stay tuned for updates as I bring this idea to life!

 ---

-### Contributing
+### Author

-Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](https://github.com/yourusername/your-repo-name/issues) or submit a pull request.

----

-**Made with ❤️ using React & Vite**
+Designed and developed by [Your Name].